 TL;DR

-• Paperwork is real but not impossible.
-We handle the rebate paperwork in-house on every install.
+• We handle the rebate paperwork in-house for whatever’s actually available on your install.

 What the three rebate programs are